wveedd/Facial_Expression_Recognition/README.md

 this line of code helps us to break the while loop by oressing the 'q' key on the keyboard
             the use of a logic gaet is done in theis code (0&FF == ord('q')

+expression_recognition_app.ipynb is an attempt to put the expression recognition system in the form of an app in the pc